 The SAMHSA study analyzed the behavior of youth ranging in age from 16 to 18 years old.
 They found that those no longer in school during this time period in their life were far more likely to have used drugs within the last 30 days.
 In fact, dropouts smoked cigarettes at more than twice the rate of those still in school.
 The number of high school smokers hovered around 22 percent whereas the number of dropouts using them was at nearly 57 percent.

-The rates for illicit drug use among dropouts were also much larger than their classroom-bound counterparts.
+Drug use and dropout rates have a strong correlation as we notice the rates for illicit drug use among dropouts were much larger than their classroom-bound counterparts.
 SAMHSA reported that roughly 31 percent of dropouts were currently using illicit substances while just about 18 percent of those in school were engaging in this behavior.
 The rates for the two most abused illicit substances by teens were as follows:

 - Marijuana: 27 percent of dropouts vs. 15 percent of high school students